 Enable SSID Broadcast.
 If this check box is selected, the wireless access point broadcasts its name (SSID) to all wireless stations.
 Stations with no SSID can adopt the correct SSID for connections to this access point.

 Allow guest to access My Local Network.
-If this check box is selected, any user who connects to this SSID has access to devices on your local network, not just Internet access.
+If this check box is selected, anyone who connects to this SSID has access to your local network, not just Internet access.

 4. Give the guest network a name.